Fractionally integrated curve time series with cointegration: Statistical methods

 \subsection{Estimation of the memory parameters}

-As shown in Section~\ref{sec_vrtest}, a consistent estimator of the memory $d$ is necessary to implement our variance-ratio test in practice.
-Moreover, practitioners may be interested in $d$ and $d-b$ in themselves.
+As shown in Section~\ref{sec_vrtest}, a consistent estimator of the memory $\dn$ is necessary to implement our variance-ratio test in practice \phantomsection \commRV{(see Remark~\ref{remdalpha})}.
+Moreover, practitioners may be interested in $\dn$ and $\ds$ \commWS{for their own sake}.
 In this section, we briefly discuss estimation results for these memory parameters via the local Whittle method.
 A more detailed discussion of our estimation results can be found in Appendix~\ref{sec_appen_d}.

-For convenience, we let $\hat{d}_{LW}(z_t)$ denote the local Whittle estimator computed from a time series $z_t$ with tuning parameter $m$ (depending on the sample size $T$) and a proper range of admissible values (this range depends on $z_t$ and will be detailed in Appendix~\ref{sec_appen_d}).
-We here omit the detailed discussion on the local Whittle estimation of the memory parameter of functional time series, and the reader is referred to \cite{Li2021, Li2020} for more detailed discussions.
+For convenience, we let $\hat{d}_{LW}(z_t)$ denote the local Whittle estimator computed from a time series $z_t$ with tuning parameter $m$ (depending on the sample size $T$) and a proper range of admissible values (this range depends on $z_t$ and will be detailed in Appendix~\ref{sec_appen_d}). \commRV{We postpone the detailed discussion on the local Whittle estimation of the memory parameter to Section~\ref{sec_lw}}.

-\subsubsection{Estimation of $d$}
+\subsubsection{Estimation of $\dn$}